 Mona Küppers, co-chair of 2017 Women20 in Germany

-The Women20 shows us how male-dominated organizations can change.
+The Women20 shows us how male-dominated organizations

 The G20 had once been representative of what we